Nictiz/HL7-mappings/generate/general/README.md

 ## Running the transformation

 The transformation is performed with the `generateTestScript.xsl` stylesheet, which may be found in the `xslt` folder.

-Parameters:

-* `testscriptBase` is an alternative base `node()` of the TestScript from which inclusions are done (see XSLT's `document()` for more information).
-It can be used when the TestScript content is stored in a variable, to indicate where inclusions should be made from.
-Note that recursive includes are relative to their parent file, not to this base.
+See the stylesheet documentation for the available parameters.

 ## Building